K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![2-3-1]

 # <div id='8'/> 3.
-PaaS-TA User Portal Manual
+K-PaaS AP User Portal Manual

-This chapter describes the menu configuration and screen description of the PaaS-TA user portal.
+This chapter describes the menu configuration and screen description of the K-PaaS AP user portal.

 ### <div id='9'/> 3.1.
-Construct PaaS-TA User Portal Menu
+Construct K-PaaS AP User Portal Menu

-The PaaS-TA User Portal consists of a section that manages organizations, spaces, and applications, a section that generates development environments and services, and an information check section that checks documents and menus.
+The K-PaaS AP User Portal consists of a section that manages organizations, spaces, and applications, a section that generates development environments and services, and an information check section that checks documents and menus.

 <table>
   <tr>